ellnestam/codotropic/server/README.md

 ## About the name

 Codotropic is a portmanteau of code base and phototropic.
-This phrase suggests that the text/code moves towards a state and we can watch snapshots of its movement by visualizing it.
+This phrase suggests that the text/code moves towards a state and we can watch snapshots of its movement by visualizing that state.